 2. Complete Your Registration

-Click the link in the e-mail you received on step 1.
+Click the link in the e-mail you received in Step 1.
 This will direct you to the Registration Wizard, which guides you through five main sections:

 - Account Creation